 Dark Winter- Pepper spice and perfume mingle with incense, smoked fir, heady cloves and intrigue, love this too.

 Thanks for indulging another Harry Potter-inspired post.
-I’m not even sure I’m done with them, but, in fact, it’s my last sizable wax haul post for awhile, other than my custom creations (by this same vendor) and a handful of unreviewed scents from December.
+I’m not even sure I’m done with them, but, in fact, it’s my last sizable wax haul post for awhile, other than my custom creations (by this same vendor).
 I’ll be melting through my exhaustive wax stash and oh yeah, still burning those candles while dreaming of Spring days.
 What have you been melting, or reading lately?